wp-plugins/wp-headlineanimator/wp-headlineanimator/readme.txt

 == Todo ==
 * internal upload for the background image
 * make font colour customizeable
-* get rid of exif

 == Bugs ==
 * no error handler on if output file is not writeable

 == Changes ==
 = Version 1.2 =
 - Reintroduced Polyglot support as it just did some weird
+- got rid of exif - caused many problems on some systems.

 = Version 1.1 =
 - Ripped out Polyglot detection as this is already handled by wordpress with get_posts()